rydmike/flex_color_picker/README.md

   ),
 ```

-This gives us round color pick items and an indicator for the selected color:
+This gives us round color pick items, and an indicator above the picker for the selected color:

 <img src="https://github.com/rydmike/flex_color_picker/blob/master/resources/ColorPicker02.png?raw=true" alt="ColorPicker round with indicator" width="300"/>

-## Dialog Example
+## Dialog ColorPicker Method

 A common use case for a color picker is to show a color selection widget and allow users to select a new color in
 a dialog.
 The `ColorPicker` comes with a built-in dialog that can be used for this.
 Alternatively you can just use
 the `ColorPicker` widget and include it in your own custom dialog.

-For the dialog example we will show all the built-in picker color selection options, except the combined primary and
+For the first dialog example we will show all the built-in picker color selection options, except the combined
-accent colors picker, and the near black and white shades' picker.
-We will also add some custom colors for the
+primary and accent colors picker, and the near black and white shades' picker.
+We will add some custom colors for the
 **Custom** colors section of the `ColorPicker`.

 First we define our custom colors and from our color definitions we create primary and accent color swatches by
 using `ColorTools.createPrimarySwatch` or `ColorTools.createAccentSwatch` for accent color swatches.

-We add these color swatches as keys to a `ColorSwatch` `Map`, that we map to our own custom `String` name values
+We add these color swatches as keys to a `ColorSwatch` `Map`, that we map to our own `String` name values
 for our custom color swatches.
 You don't have to use the `ColorTools` functions to create the color swatches from
-a color, you can just as well define and use your own custom hand tuned `ColorSwatch` swatches.
-The `ColorTools`
+a color, you can just as well define and use your own custom hand tuned `ColorSwatch` swatches created
+with `MaterialColor` or `MaterialAccentColor` as shown in the [custom color swatches](#custom-color-swatches) chapter.
-functions are just convenient helpers that can be used to make Material like primary and accent color
+The `ColorTools` functions are just convenient helpers that can be used to make Material like primary and accent color
-swatches, from a single color.
+swatches from a single color value.

 ```dart
   // Define custom colors.
 The 'guide' color values are from